dell/terraform-provider-ome/docs/resources/template.md

 ---
+# Copyright (c) 2023 Dell Inc., or its subsidiaries.
+All Rights Reserved.
 #
 # Licensed under the Mozilla Public License Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.